taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ### Microcontroller Selection

-Three microcontrollers were evaluated against the project requirements for cost, processing capability, power consumption, weight, and ease of development.
-The **Raspberry Pi Pico** achieved the highest overall score because it provides sufficient processing performance to sample multiple sensors while maintaining low power consumption and a very low cost.
-Native MicroPython support also accelerated software development and testing, making it the best balance of capability and simplicity for this prototype.
+Three microcontrollers were evaluated against the project requirements for flash memory, weight, cost, BUS speed, and number of BUS channels.
+The **Raspberry Pi Pico** was selected as the system's microcontroller because it provides sufficient processing performance to sample multiple sensors while being light weight and low cost.
+See the link below for specifications of the microcontrollers that were analyzed and the weight scale and score for each of the criteria.

 </td>
   </tr>